The stories behind the story

 Startling accounts from two different perspectives - one from an infantryman, the other from a Royal Engineer, both landing on Gold Beach under heavy fire.

-The famous battle of El Alamein turned the tide against the German army in North Africa.
-Shortly after, Allied victory at the savage battle of Wadi Akarit led to the Axis forces being kicked off the continent.
+Three soldiers, one battle!
+Allied victory at the brutal battle of Wadi Akarit led to the Axis forces being kicked off the continent.
 Hear unpublished material from veterans' memoirs.
 Wadi Akarit - WW2's own Charge of the Light Brigade!

 Bill Cheall was plucked off the Dunkirk beaches on 31 May 1940 by the ship Lady of Mann, which had a heroic part to play at Dunkirk.
 The ship was captained by civilian seaman, Tom Woods, who would later be honoured with an OBE for his gallant efforts.